noamross/jekyll-site/_posts/2013-04-24-faster-talk.md

 explains](http://radfordneal.wordpress.com/2010/08/19/speeding-up-parentheses-and-lots-more-in-r/)

 > The difference between parentheses and curly brackets comes about
-> because R treats curly brackets as a “special” operator, whose
+> because R treats curly brackets as a "special" operator, whose
 > arguments are not automatically evaluated, but it treats parentheses
-> as a “built in” operator, whose arguments (just one for parentheses)
+> as a "built in" operator, whose arguments (just one for parentheses)
 > are evaluated automatically, with the results of this evaluation
 > stored in a LISP-style list.
 Creating this list requires allocation of
 > memory and other operations which seem to be slow enough to cause the